Adesanya floors middleweight champion Whittaker at UFC 243

-MELBOURNE, Australia (AP) — Interim champion Israel Adesanya has dethroned UFC middleweight champion Robert Whittaker with a stunning knockout in the second round of their highly anticipated 185-pound unification bout which headlined UFC 243 at Melbourne’s Docklands Stadium on Saturday.
+MELBOURNE, Australia (AP) — Charismatic fighter Israel Adesanya dethroned UFC middleweight champion Robert Whittaker with a stunning knockout in the second round of their highly anticipated 185-pound unification bout which headlined UFC 243 at Melbourne’s Docklands Stadium on Sunday.

-New Zealand-based, Nigerian-born Adesanya landed a right hook which floored Whittaker in the final seconds of the first round and ended the fight in the second of the five-round contest with a left hook.
+New Zealand-based, Nigerian-born Adesanya landed a booming right hook which floored Whittaker in the final seconds of the first round.
+The interim middleweight champion then ended the fight in the second of the five-round contest with a left hook.

+Adesanya was interim champion before claiming the title against Whittaker on Sunday and improving his UFC record to 7-0.

+“He threw everything we expected,” Adesanya said.
+“We had everything planned for plan A to Z. He caught me with a nice one, but I returned.
+I eat it, but give it back two times.”

-“I was in the nose bleeds, and now I’ve made his nose bleed,” Adesanya said.
-“They said I had no knockout power.
-I am tough, but I’m smart.”
+“I was in the nose bleeds, and now I’ve made his nose bleed,” Adesanya said immediately after the fight in reference to that 2015 event where he was a spectator in the upper reaches in the stadium while Whittaker was a rising UFC star on the card at that event.
+The New Zealand-born Australian won his fight that night.

-It was New Zealand-born Australian Whittaker’s first fight since June 2018 in Chicago.
-The 28-year-old Whittaker was scheduled to fight in February but withdrew due to emergency bowel surgery.
+It was 28-year-old Whittaker’s first fight since June 2018 in Chicago.
+He was scheduled to fight in February but withdrew due to emergency bowel surgery.

 Whittaker’s UFC world-title defense was the first by an Australian.